-- No one uses LPC cepstra any more? - Experiments comparing PLP and MFCC are mixed. - Which is better may depend on task. - General belief: PLP is usually slightly better. - It's always safe to use MFCC. - (Can get some improvement by combining systems?)
+- No one uses LPC cepstra any more? - Experiments comparing PLP, MFCC and Gammatone are mixed. - Which is better may depend on task. - General belief: PLP is usually slightly better. - It's always safe to use MFCC. - Concatenate all features and do system combination or use for NN training.